DebAuthor.com - Reflections

 My pastor is a gifted evangelist.
 He came to Seattle in 1970 and started a church, concentrating mostly on evangelism, including local crusades and for many years a radio outreach program.
 He has always been known and respected throughout the area as 'an evangelist with a church'.
 People from other churches would bring friends and family to our church to get saved and then take them back to their own churches to grow in the Lord there.
 He's not alone.
 Many famous ministers of the last century were evangelists who had churches, often using ministers with a teaching gift to help the church grow.

 Billy Graham was also an evangelist who 'filled the churches' -- of course, on an amazing worldwide scale.
 Mr. Graham, as he preferred to be called, knew he was an evangelist and never tried to be anything else.
 His teams worked with hundreds of local churches months before a crusade to get them ready to receive the souls he led into the kingdom.
-He always felt he was like the pediatrician who brought the babies into the world and that it was the job of others to care for and raise them.
+He always felt he was like a spiritual pediatrician who brought the newborn Christians into the world and that it was the job of the churches to care for and raise them.
 I am deeply grateful for the ways Mr. Graham invested in young ministers like me, his team teaching us evangelism and follow-up, providing scholarships to attend his week long Schools of Evangelism, letting us work at the phone center during televised crusades, helping during the actual crusades, and in the follow-up in the local church.